viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 You can do the code review in two ways.
 One way is to press the approve button without having a detailed look.
 Another way is a thorough review.
 I have seen both approaches.
 You should review the code thoroughly, otherwise, it cannot be called code review at all.

 You can do code reviews remotely or in person.
 Both approaches are good, but in-person code reviews have a slight edge because you can immediately provide the feedback and explain the findings in more detail.
+Also, you can bond with the person better.

+Everyone in the team should participate in the code reviews.
+It does not matter if you are a junior or senior developer.
+Junior developers can suprise you sometimes.

 ## Automated CI/CD Pipeline

 Use CI/CD tools like [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/), [TeamCity](https://www.jetbrains.com/teamcity/), [Jenkins](https://www.jenkins.io/), or others.
 Builds should run automatically for the main branch and also for other branches, e.g. feature branches.
 Display the build status in the pull request and restrict the merge to the main branch if the build fails.
 You could also add the SonarQube pull request decoration and disallow to complete it if SonarQube quality gate fails.

 Cloud platforms such as Netlify provide the provisioning of the new environment for each pull request branch.

 ## Automated Tests